amymc/views-sample/README.md

 size 10
 type ClipLoader
 color white
-width 100%
 ```

 * You won't be able to see it yet because we have set it to only display when `onLoading` is true with this line `onWhen <isLoading`.
 * So let's add some logic to show and hide the spinner.
-* Update your `App.view.logic.js` to look like this:
+* Update your `src/Main/App.view.logic.js` to look like this:

 ```
 import React from 'react'